snehasonkusare-tech/Digital-Evidence-Recovery/README.md

-# Disk Image Forensics and File Recovery Toolkit
+# Digital Evidence Recovery Toolkit

 This repository provides a Python-based toolkit for disk image forensics and file recovery.
 It includes functionality to:
 - Create disk images